PEJpOhno/kineticsform/README.md

 ## 4. Installation
 Download the directry "src" to a suitable directry on your computer.
-To start quickly, put the sample script "kineticsform_sample_script.ipynb"  on the same directry described above.
-In this case, Jupyter Notebook was required.
+For quick start, put the sample script "kineticsform_sample_script.ipynb"  on the same directry described above.
+In this case, Jupyter Notebook is required.

 ## 5. Usage
 ### 5-1.
 Prepare csv file
-1. Describe raction formula in csv format.
+1. Describe reaction formula in csv format.
 THe first row shoud be header.
-The first column and teh second column should be reaction ID (named RID) and the rate constant (named k).
+The first column and the second column should be reaction ID (named RID) and the rate constant (named k).
+Other column names can be omitted.
-2. The reactants were putted in alternately with the coeficient and the chemical species.
+2. The reactants are putted in alternately with the coeficient and the chemical species.
+Each reaction should be described in one row.
-3. To separate the reactants and the products, two ">" were setted with two columns.
+3. To separate the reactants and the products, two ">" are setted with two columns.
-4. The products were putted in alternately with the coeficient and the chemical species.
+4. The products are putted in alternately with the coeficient and the chemical species.
 Note the reaction formula should be inputted by the left filling.
-To descrbe chemical species, arithmetic symbols such as "+", "-" and "*" should be avoided.
+To describe chemical species, it is better to avoid to use arithmetic symbols such as "+", "-" and "*" (e.g. use "**a**"(nion) in place of "-").
 The coefficient '1'　can be substituted for blank.
-The example of a csv format was as follows.
+The example of a csv format is as follows.
+Attached "sample_data.csv" [1] and "sample_data2.csv" [2] are also available for demonstration.

-example of a csv format [1]
+example of a csv format

     RID, k,,,,,,,,,,
-    1, 0.054,,AcOEt,,OHa1,>,>,,AcOa1,,EtOH
+    1,0.054,,AcOEt,,OHa1,>,>,,AcOa1,,EtOH
-    2, 1.4,,AciPr,,OHa1,>,>,,AcOa1,,iPrOH
+    2,1.4,,AcOiPr,,OHa1,>,>,,AcOa1,,iPrOH
-    3, 0.031,,EGAc2,2,OHa1,>,>,2,Aca1,,EG
+    3,0.031,,EGOAc2,2,OHa1,>,>,2,AcOa1,,EG

 ### 5-2.
 Run kineticsform
 1. Import kineticsform.